ADSFAaron/GamePlatform/README.md

 > If you look to others for fulfillment, you will never truly be fulfilled.
 >
 > In work, do what you enjoy.
+>
+> Close your eyes.
+Count to one.
+That is how long forever feels.
+>
+> To attain knowledge, add things every day; To attain wisdom, subtract things every day.
+>
+> Be like water.
+>
+> Stop trying to control.
+>

 ## JetStream 密碼加密方式